canh25xp/GraduationThesis/OUTLINES.md

 **Problem Addressed**: The need to combine multiple GEC models to improve correction accuracy.

-**Choice**: ALLECS uses two system combination methods: ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).
+**Choice**: GecWeb uses two system combination methods: ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).
 ESC formulates the combination task as binary classification, while MEMT aligns and combines outputs from multiple models.

 **Alternatives**: Other combination methods like ROVER (Recognizer Output Voting Error Reduction) or MBR (Minimum Bayes Risk) could be used, but ESC and MEMT have been shown to achieve state-of-the-art performance in GEC tasks.

 **Justification**: ESC and MEMT are specifically designed for GEC and have been proven to outperform other combination methods in terms of accuracy and efficiency.
-Their integration into ALLECS ensures that the system can leverage the strengths of multiple GEC models.
+Their integration into GecWeb ensures that the system can leverage the strengths of multiple GEC models.

 **Source**: Qorib et al. (2022) introduced ESC and demonstrated its effectiveness in GEC system combination.
 Heafield and Lavie (2010) introduced MEMT and showed its applicability to GEC tasks.

 ## 3.3 Summary

-In this chapter, we have introduced the key technologies and theoretical foundations used in the development of ALLECS.
+In this chapter, we have introduced the key technologies and theoretical foundations used in the development of GecWeb.
 Python, Flask, and Bootstrap were chosen for their flexibility, lightweight nature, and ability to support a responsive and accessible user interface.
 The T5-Large and GECToR models were selected for their state-of-the-art performance in GEC tasks, while ESC and MEMT were chosen as system combination methods to improve correction accuracy.
-Each choice was justified based on its relevance to the requirements outlined in Chapter 2, ensuring that ALLECS is both efficient and effective.
+Each choice was justified based on its relevance to the requirements outlined in Chapter 2, ensuring that GecWeb is both efficient and effective.

-The next chapter will delve into the design and implementation of ALLECS, detailing the system's architecture, user interface, and database design.
+The next chapter will delve into the design and implementation of GecWeb, detailing the system's architecture, user interface, and database design.

 # 4 Design, Implementation, and Evaluation